stijn-dejongh/lovecraft_public_domain/raw_converts/td.md

 such as only the nether gulfs of nightmare could bring to any sane mind.

    "My brain!
 My brain!
 God, Dan--it's tugging--from beyond--knocking--clawing--that
 she-devil--even now--Ephraim--Kamog!
-Kamog!--The pit of the shoggoths--I&auml;!
+Kamog!--The pit of the shoggoths--Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young! . . .

    "The flame--the flame . . . beyond body, beyond life . . .